bermane/ontario-inventory/docs/02-Project-Details.md

 * Peer-reviewed scientific publications.

-* A series of online workshop on the use of methods for generating the micro-stands and the additional attribution approaches.
+* A series of online workshops on the use of methods for generating the micro-stands and the additional attribution approaches.
 These will be regional, as needed, to ensure the developed approaches are consistent with regionally specific datasets and needs.
 Workshops will also be designed to focus on industry forest practitioners, as needed.

 * A technical memo describing the methods developed for key technical staff as it is these staff that are applying these tools themselves as well as for consulting firms which can also be hired by smaller SFLs to implement solutions.

 * Open access to R and other developed programming scripts to undertake the modeling and comparisons.

 More broadly key outputs of this project will be an increased awareness and capacity building of operational forest managers on the use of these technologies for next generation forest inventory which will lead to an increased ability to dissolve current boundaries between operational (tactical) and strategic (forest level) inventories.

 In addition, more thorough adoption of SPL technologies as a critical component of forest inventories will benefit other Canadian industries such as survey providers and technology developers by increasing the market and consolidating their international competitiveness, key goals of the Ontario Forest Sector strategy.